dlab-berkeley/Git-Fundamentals/lessons/02_Git_Basics.md

 ### 2. **Cloning**
 Cloning a repository means taking a remote repository, and copying it to our local machine to create a local repository.
 We run the command `git clone [REPO-LINK]` to do so, filling `[REPO-LINK]` with the link to your repository.<br>
+The terminal will ask for your username and password.
+Use your Github username as the username and the personal token we created as the password.

 🥊**Challenge**: Let's clone a repository. <br>
 💡 **Tip**: In command line (Bash /Zsh), `cd` is used to change directories and `ls` is used to look at the list of files in a directory.